-Walking with Jesus is a new series of musings and art that are the result of an unforgettable trip that I made to Israel this summer.
+Walking with Jesus is a new series of musings and art that are the result of an unforgettable trip that I made to Israel in summer.
 I never dreamed that I would walk with Jesus, where He once walked years ago - where He taught, prayed and lived out His brief life upon the earth.
 But I did!

 It was the trip of a lifetime, a totally unexpected and generous birthday present by my husband, who often surprises me with his creativity, despite the fact that he is every inch a routine-driven engineer at heart.
 The very idea of a trip to Israel was as foreign at the time as if I were given an opportunity to sky dive, or bungee jump off the side of a cliff!
 It was not on my bucket list.
 I don't even have a bucket list.
 Yet this summer I had the unusual opportunity to hike the Jesus Trail, a relatively new experience that the Tourism department of Israel has made available for travelers to this amazing land.